ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/5-render-a-simple-3D-object-part-1.md

 ## Getting started to render a 3D object

-WebGPU is a very simple system.
+WebGPU is a simple system.
 It runs three types of functions on the GPU:

 * A Vertex Shader that computes vertices.
 The shader returns vertex positions.
 * A Fragment Shader that computes colors.
 The shader indirectly writes data to textures.
 That data does not have to be limited to colors.